 Note: The use of the FOR UPDATE clause is not mandatory to obtain an updatable JDBC ResultSet.
 As long as the statement used to generate the JDBC ResultSet meets the requirements for updatable cursor, it is sufficient for the JDBC Statement that generates the JDBC ResultSet to have concurrency mode ResultSet.CONCUR_UPDATABLE for the ResultSet to be updatable.

 The optimizer is able to use an index even if the column in the index is being updated.
-For more information about how indexes affect cursors, see Tuning Derby.

 SELECT RECEIVED, SOURCE, SUBJECT, NOTE_TEXT FROM SAMP.IN_TRAY FOR UPDATE